toolleeo/awesome-cli-apps-in-a-csv/README.md

 * [volgo](https://github.com/elliot40404/volgo) - A cross-platform CLI app written in Go for controlling system volume from the terminal.
 Use simple commands or a beautiful interactive TUI—even over SSH.
 * [watch](http://www.linfo.org/watch.html) - Periodically runs a command in the console while temporarily clearing the screen content; it makes it easy to check differences between the output of two subsequent commands; it provides "diff" functionality to highlight the changing characters between outputs.
 * [weather-cli](https://github.com/riyadhalnur/weather-cli) - Check the weather for your city from the terminal.
-* [yank](https://github.com/mptre/yank) - Reads input from stdin and display a selection interface that allows a field to be selected and copied to the clipboard.
 * [Zsh Angel IQ System](https://github.com/psprint/zsh-angel-iq-system) - A bunch of intelligent extensions to Zsh, including an in-shell Ctags browser, an extension to Zinit plugin manager and Angel Swiss Knife.

 ## <a name="versioning"></a>Versioning